umesh-timalsina/github-actions-testbed/README.md

 ```
 Navigate to [localhost:5000](http://localhost:5000) for running the demo.

-# Action One: Docker Build
+# Action One: Docker Build and Publish
-On every push to master
+On every push to master and a new release, there should be a docker build and push to the docker hub.
+This is done using [this file](.github/workflows/docker-build.yml)